SunderShadow/JS-extendable-calculator/README.md

 calculator.addOperation('*', (a, b) => a * b)
 calculator.calc("12 * 4") // 48

-// We can use words for operation keyword calculator.addOperation('mod', (a, b) => a % b) calculator.calc("12 mod 4") // 0
+// We can use words as operation keyword calculator.addOperation('mod', (a, b) => a % b) calculator.calc("12 mod 4") // 0